dojo/docs/dojox/widget/Toaster.rst

     </div>
     <input type="button" onclick="surpriseMe()" value="Click here for Publish Subscribe toaster"/>

-This example builds a Toaster programatically and lets you set params.
+This example builds a Toaster programmatically and lets you set params.

 .. cv-compound::